Menu

 Expressive Art and Design

-Pupils are provided with a variety of opportunities to develop their imagination and encourage creativity both indoors and outdoors.
+Pupils are provided with a variety of opportunities to develop their imagination, with staff encouraging creativity both indoors and outdoors.
 Our resources include drawing, painting, role play areas, songs, musical instruments, construction toys and junk modelling.